cody-beng/Laravel-CICD-Pipeline/README.md

 ### Dockerhub
 - Signin to your dockerhub account.
 If you don't have an account yet, signup
 - Create a repository `up_training`
-- Grab your username and password, save it securely somewhere in your device
+- Grab your username and password, save it securely somewhere in your device or use token

 ### Github Secrets